danbang/article-distinct-encoding/README.md

 The paths in these scripts require altering the directory variable ‘repoBase’ to point to your local version of the repository.

+Unthresholded group-level statistical maps for main fMRI analyses reported in the paper are available on NeuroVault: https://neurovault.org/collections/3792/.

 **Folders**